 Our Centre for Indigenous Studies, Education and Research (CISER) is dedicated to encouraging and assisting our Indigenous students through their learning journey.
+The Aboriginal and Torres Strait Islander Peoples’ Education Strategy provides a framework which the University uses to improve the engagement, participation and success in higher education of Aboriginal and Torres Strait Islander peoples.
 Our Aboriginal and Torres Strait Islander Research Strategy (PDF 502KB) also demonstrates our commitment to producing significant research which focuses on working with regional communities to develop shared narratives – past, present and future.

 To assist in promoting the Indigenous culture and encouraging the further education of Aboriginal and Torres Strait Islander people, we support a number of specialised Indigenous programs, education initiatives and cultural sites:

 USQ also acknowledges a number of significant dates in the Australian calendar relating to the history and contributions made by Aboriginal and Torres Strait Islander peoples.

 USQ is committed to increasing the educational, employment, training and career development opportunities for Aboriginal and Torres Strait Islander people.
 As part of the Aboriginal and Torres Strait Islander Peoples Workforce Strategy 2018-2020, USQ aims to attract, recruit and retain Aboriginal and Torres Strait Islander people to both academic and professional positions across all facets of the University.